avo-hq/docs.avohq.io/docs/2.0/recipes/export-to-csv.md

     # Uncomment below to use the user-selected fields
     # columns = get_columns_from_fields(fields)

-    return fail "No record selected" if models.blank?
+    return error "No record selected" if models.blank?

     file = CSV.generate(headers: true) do |csv|
       csv << columns